Skip to Content

 User Config

 The user-config folder contains all user config.
-Every app has its own folder which can contain a custom docker-compose.yml and app.env.
-See Customizing app config (opens in a new tab).
-Additionally you can also customize Runtipi's docker compose file using the tipi-compose.yml file.
-See Customize runtipi compose and traefik config (opens in a new tab).
+Like the other folders, each app store has its own subfolder, and each app has its own folder which can contain a custom docker-compose.yml and app.env.
+See Customizing app config.

 Docker Compose